 The DECADE Competitive Edge Summer Research Program is a pre-entry summer research program geared towards incoming Ph.D and M.F.A students who are underrepresented in their disciplines.
 Participants conduct faculty-mentored research, build community, and participate in workshops that help them successfully transition into their graduate program.

 DECADE Faculty Mentors foster inclusive excellence at the graduate level.
-They work with students, faculty and administrators to improve climate, inclusion and access within their academic programs.
+They work with graduate students, DECADE student representatives, faculty, and administrators to improve climate, inclusion, and access within their academic programs.

 Current list of DECADE Faculty Mentors